On Trust and The Unknown

 Written by Mary Martin, PhD

-Rachel Botsman, the Trust Fellow at Oxford University, defines trust as “a confident relationship to the unknown.”
+Rachel Botsman, the Trust Fellow at Oxford University, defines trust as “a confident relationship with the unknown.”
 Botsman’s podcast, Trust Issues is newish and I highly recommend bingeing the first season to get yourself up to date.
 In the episode entitled, I Don’t Know with Tea Uglow, Botsman and Uglow, of Google’s Creative Lab, have a warm, rich conversation.
 Of particular note is how trust issues often come from the fact that people are frightened of uncertainty.
 Fear prevents trust.
 Uglow talks about how getting past fear is about communication.

 Fear and Communication

 When we’re talking about trust in the advisor-client relationship here at the Financial Transitionist Institute, we focus on communication and on being okay with uncertainty.
 Uncertainty is a foundational element of major life events (not to mention life, in general).
-There is always a large swath of unknown in the transitions landscape.
-Perhaps the largest part is: What will life look like when I am able to talk about this major life event as if it’s “over” and I have adapted to whatever changes have occurred?
+There is always a large swath of unknowns in the transition landscape.
+Perhaps the largest part is: What will life look like when I can talk about this major life event as if it’s “over” and I have adapted to whatever changes have occurred?
 Realistically, we don’t know.
 We can’t know.
 Something else entirely unexpected can happen.
 We can do some planning and some adaptive work, but we cannot know what is going to happen.
 And that’s okay.
 It has to be.
 This requires a different kind of thinking about authority on the part of an advisor.

 We Must Be Okay With the Unknown

 Uglow says, “You don’t know until you know” (the truth of a situation or what will happen).
-The expertise that is needed from the advisor, who ideally will model it for the client, is about having their own confident relationship with the unknown.
+The expertise that is needed from the advisor, who ideally will model it for the client, is about having a confident relationship with the unknown.
 It’s also about being able to be open and curious about the future.
 Behaving as if all of the bases are covered and if you just follow this process everything will turn out better than when we started is disingenuous.
 We don’t know that everything is going to turn out better.
 We don’t know how things will go . . . until they have gone.
 All of us, as advisors and parents and children and partners, need to befriend the unknown.
 We need to learn to be okay with it.

 The Vulnerability of Trust